There’s never been a better time to show up

 It’s within this tension that the desires of today’s generations come forward.
 The pull toward the analog is less about retro aesthetics than about what those objects symbolize: presence, tactility, memory that lasts.
 The challenge is that the world they’ve inherited doesn’t give them enough of these spaces—and when they do exist, they’re met with scrutiny.

-V. Be a villager
+VII.
+Be a villager

 Thanks for reading